跳到主要內容

 Principle of editorial independence

-• We believe strongly in ensuring that we keep the editorial decision making processes of our publications completely separate from our commercial interests.
+• We believe strongly in ensuring that the editorial decision making processes of our publications are kept separate from our commercial interests and we uphold editorial independence in decisions about which articles submitted to the journal shall be accepted.